ircashem/Avyukt/README.md

    * Avyukt Payloads Payloads will be also available for platforms such as Linux
    * More Undetectable Payloads going to be added
    * Webcam Snap (Take images of Target from their WebCam)
+   * Automatic Obfuscation will be added (You won't have to enter the path of the script)

 # Report Issues
 Found Bugs in the framework?
 Report them here to help me improve the Framework